swapnil-k/mydocker/nginx_1_16/README.md

-### Why:
+### Nginx

-* Customized nginx 1.16.1 image with necessary basic packages for debug and ssh package for remote connection
+* Customized `nginx 1.16.1` image with necessary basic packages for debug and ssh package for remote connection

 #### How to build an image